HT

 About H2O America

+Headquartered within the utilities sector, H2O America focuses on Utilities - Regulated Water services and products.
 H2O America, through its subsidiaries, provides water utility and other related services in the United States.
-At a $2.40B market cap, H2O America ranks as a mid-cap company within utilities.
+The $2.74B market capitalization puts HTO squarely in mid-cap range for its industry.
 The company engages in production, purchase, storage, purification, distribution, wholesale, and retail sale of water and wastewater services; and supplies groundwater from wells, surface water from watershed run-off and diversion, reclaimed water, and imported water purchased from Valley Water District.

 Key stats